-Comprehensive income increased 293.53% in 2022 (2021 - increased 21.12%) and there were three contributing factors to the large increase: the one-time dividend payment from the sale of Concentra Financial, the unrealized gains from venture capital investments, and the rising interest rate market in 2022.
-Adjusting for the SaskCentral dividend and venture capital gains, comprehensive income increased 76.02% and this above average increase can be attributed to the rising interest rates and strong financial management.
-LCU's Gross Financial Margin grew substantially with a 111.85% increase in 2022 (2021 - increase 4.64%).
+Comprehensive income decreased 28.91% in 2023 (2022 - increased 293.53%) and there was one primary factor, the one-time dividend payment recorded in 2022 from the sale of Concentra Financial for \$1,783,767.
+Adjusting for the SaskCentral dividend, comprehensive income increased 42.10% and this above average increase can be attributed to the higher interest rates and strong financial management.
+LCU's Gross Financial Margin increased 23.92% in 2023 when adjusting 2022's figure to remove the dividend from the sale of Concentra (2022 - increase 55.86%).
+Gross Financial Margin decreased year over year on a dollar basis due to higher interest rates paid to members on deposits relative to interest rates charged to members on loans.
 Gross Financial Margin is calculated as the interest collected from members' loans, plus the interest earned on LCU investments, less interest paid on members' deposits, and less any interest LCU paid on its own line of credit.
 This is also referred to as our Net Interest Margin.

-Looking at LCU's 5-year historic net profit and return on assets (ROA), we see that 2022 greatly outperformed the prior four years, before and after the SaskCentral dividend and venture capital adjustments.
-In 2022, LCU generated a ROA of 2.32% (0.97% adjusted) and a net profit before patronage of \$3,819,647 (\$1,846,708 adjusted) compared to the prior year's results of 0.73% and \$1,007,095 respectively.
-Profitability is a pillar of LCU's continued success and 2022 was an exceptional year that will positively contribute to our long-term success.
+Looking at LCU's 5-year historic net profit and return on assets (ROA), we see that 2023 outperformed the prior four years, when removing the SaskCentral dividend from 2022.
+In 2023, LCU generated a ROA of 1.69% and a net profit before patronage of \$2,837,741 compared to the prior year's results of 1.24% adjusted and \$2,035,880 adjusted, respectively.
+Profitability is a pillar of LCU's continued success and 2023 was an exceptional year that will positively contribute to our long-term success.

 LCU's leverage ratio requirement is 5.00% and is largely a measure of our retained earnings as a percentage of our total assets.
 Member shares and the loan allowance are also included in this calculation.
 LCU aims to surpass its regulatory requirement by setting its own leverage target at 8.00% and its policy minimum at 7.00%.
 LCU maintains a strong leverage position to ensure we can meet the needs of our growing membership.
-In 2022, LCU's leverage ratio was 9.78% (adjusted 8.53% and 2020-8.34%) and the upward movement can be attributed to a larger increase in profitability than our total assets for the year.
+In 2023, LCU's leverage ratio was 11.12% (2022-9.78%) and the upward movement can be attributed to a larger increase in profitability than our total assets for the year.
 LCU also monitors its Risk Weighted Capital (RWC) which is a measure of assets and their specific levels of riskiness compared to LCU's equity reserves.
-RWC for 2022 was 15.58% (2021 - 14.02%), which was well ahead of our regulatory requirement of 10.50% and LCU's internal requirement of 12.00%.
+RWC for 2023 was 17.32% (2022-15.58%), which was well ahead of our regulatory requirement of 10.50% and LCU's internal requirement of 12.00%.
 RWC also increased because of our extraordinary profit.

-When comparing LCU's leverage to assets we see the direct effect of the SaskCentral dividend and venture capital unrealized gains.
-These factors, combined with our strong profit position, resulted in a 17.27% increase in leverage and this was well above our regulatory and LCU targets.
-LCU's board considered the record level of profits and the long-term success of LCU before deciding to increase the patronage payment to \$250,000 (\$2021 - \$100,000).
-This was paid to the members on February 7, 2023.
+When comparing LCU's leverage to assets we see the direct effect of a higher interest rate market.
+This factor, combined with our strong profit position, resulted in a 15.81% increase in leverage and this was well above our regulatory and LCU targets.
+LCU's board considered the record level of profits and the long-term success of LCU before deciding to increase the patronage payment to \$300,000 (\$2022 - \$250,000).
+This was paid to the members on February 12, 2024.
 This patronage represents members' participation in LCU's success through a bonus on deposit interest and a rebate on loan interest.
 The payment also serves as a thank you to members for their continued support and loyalty.